GUSecLab/versatilis/index.md

 * [Micah Sherr](https://micahsherr.com), Professor, Department of
 Computer Science, Georgetown University.

+### Code

+This project is under development.
+See our progress at https://github.com/GUSecLab/versatilis.

 ### Papers

 Tan, Henry, and Micah Sherr.
 "Censorship Resistance as a Side-Effect."